-Female refugees and migrant workers remain a marginalised group in society, and employment is core to the process of integration, which is what we provide.
-Since August 2014, we are proud to say that Papi’s Pickles has recruited and trained fourteen long-term unemployed women, and we are a London Living Wage employer.
+Female refugees and migrant workers remain a marginalised group in society, and employment is core to the process of integration, which is where we step in.
+Since August 2014, we are proud to say that Papi’s Pickles has recruited and trained sixteen long-term unemployed women, and we are a London Living Wage employer.

 We provide women from South Indian and Sri Lankan communities with access to an income, support, confidence-building opportunities, English Language skills and food safety certification, alongside the invaluable impacts that arise from participating in meaningful employment.